Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Comparison to Observations

 Soft X-ray surface brightness ($X_{\rm SB}$) profiles measured from stacked X-ray emission with the {\it eROSITA} eRASS:4 Survey are plotted for $L^\star$ halos and groups in Figure \ref{fig:SoftXray} \citep{Zhang2024a}.
 The five halo mass bins correspond to log($M_{200,m}/\msolar)=11.5-12.0,\;12.0-12.5,\;12.5-13.0\;13.0-13.5$\;\&\;$13.5-14.0$, where each represents the stacked CGM emission from the CEN$_{\rm halo}$ sample of \citet[][see their fig. 6]{Zhang2024a}\footnote{We convert $M_{200,m}$ to $M_{200}$.}.

 \paragraph{Observational Comparison and Biases}

 We introduce the use of violin plots to show the ratio of DPM predictions relative to observed datapoints from \citet{Zhang2024a} in Figure \ref{fig:violin_eRASS4}.
 These plots compile the distributions of DPM predictions given the radial position, halo mass, and redshift of an observed datapoint and compare them to the datapoints.
 We plot the ratios of the model with published datapoints, independent of errors, to show how the DPM profiles perform relative to available data.
 In this case, we take the ratios of our profiles and $X_{\rm SB}$ datapoints from five observed stacked halo mass bins inside $R_{200,m}$ shown in Fig. \ref{fig:SoftXray} as an evaluation of DPM performance.
+We show separate distributions for the three $L^\star$ and two group stacks.
 Model 1 shows a large spread, including cases where the DPM exceeds the observed data by a factor of 10$\times$ (and occasionally even 100$\times$).
-These extreme overestimates, arising at the smallest radii (Fig. \ref{fig:SoftXray}), confirm that $L^\star$ halos cannot be scaled down analogues of clusters, as has been known since their non-detection with {\it ROSAT} \citep{benson2000}.
+These extreme overestimates, arising at the smallest radii (Fig. \ref{fig:SoftXray}), confirm that $L^\star$ halos cannot be scaled down analogues of clusters, as has been known since their non-detection with {\it ROSAT} \citep{benson2000} and recently quantified using simulations \citep[e.g.][]{lau2025}.
 The large statistical spread shows that the DPM profiles are much steeper than the eRASS:4 datapoints.
 Model 2 is lower than Model 1, except at the lowest masses owing to higher temperatures for Model 2.

-Model 3 has a median ratio of nearly unity, as well as a much smaller spread overall, signifying that it is the best performing model.
+Model 3 has a median ratio of nearly unity across all five stacks, as well as a much smaller spread overall, signifying that it is the best performing model.
 The $10^{13.1}\;\msolar$ profile of Fig.~\ref{fig:SoftXray} nearly overlaps the datapoints, while lower mass profiles progressively underpredict $X_{\rm SB}$ compared to observations, especially at small radii.
-We prefer our models to underestimate observations due to our models not having a non-atmospheric cloud component that can also create X-ray emission, which we argue is likely significant due to the non-spherical emission observed around $L^\star$ galaxies, as discussed in \S\ref{sec:mockXray}.
+We prefer our models to underestimate observations due to our models not containing a non-atmospheric component that can also create X-ray emission, which we argue is likely significant due to the non-spherical emission observed around $L^\star$ galaxies, as discussed in \S\ref{sec:mockXray}.
 However, the highest mass bin probing the group regime overestimates the datapoints, but this overestimate is still smaller than for the other models.

 Density/temperature dispersion has at most a $0.1$ dex effect for X-ray emission, with larger dispersions slightly lowering emission for $L^\star$ halos, leaving intermediate group halos nearly unaffected and slightly raising emission for cluster profiles (not shown).
 The range of masses included in Fig. \ref{fig:violin_eRASS4} washes these differences out making the last three ranges nearly indistinguishable.